BioPhysicsUP/website-hugo-blox/content/authors/towan/_index.md

 - Postdoctoral Fellows
 ---

-During the process of photosynthesis, light energy is absorbed by pigment molecules that are embedded in protein complexes called light-harvesting complexes (LHCs).
-In plants, the LHCs, in turn, form part of two photosystems (called PSI and PSII).
-My research project focuses on understanding the energy flow and regulation, after photon absorption, in PSI, and in three separable LHCs (called CP29, CP24, and CP26) of the more complex PSII.
+My research focuses on modelling optical spectroscopic results (mainly of photosynthetic light-harvesting complexes).
+By modelling the spectra of light-harvesting complexes, we can learn a lot about the quantum design principles that make the initial phase of photosynthesis so effective.
 I approach my research using a combination of experimental techniques and computer simulation.
 I enjoy setting up models to simulate molecular energy transfer events, as this process requires one to think critically in order to gain a fundamental understanding of our complex, beautiful world.
-Biophysics offers the best of two
-fields: the complex beauty of Biology and the rigour of Physics.
+Biophysics offers the best of two fields: the complex beauty of biology and the rigor of physics.